bryansteiner/gpu-passthrough-tutorial/README.md

     Hugepages
 </h4>

 Memory (RAM) is divided up into basic segments called *pages*.
 By default, the x86 architecture has a page size of 4KB.
 CPUs utilize pages within the built in memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)).
 Although the standard page size is suitable for many tasks, *hugepages* are a mechanism that allow the Linux kernel to take advantage of large amounts of memory with reduced overhead.
 Hugepages can vary in size anywhere from 2MB to 1GB.
-Hugepages are enabled by default but if they aren't, make sure to download the package: `$ sudo apt install hugepages`.<span name="return12"><sup>[12](#footnote12)</sup></span>
+Hugepages are enabled by default but if they aren't, make sure to download the package: `$ sudo apt install libhugetlbfs-bin`.<span name="return12"><sup>[12](#footnote12)</sup></span>

 Go back to your VM's XML settings by either using the virt-man GUI or the command: `$ sudo virsh edit {vm-name}`.
 Insert the `memoryBacking` lines so that your configuration looks like this: